 How to Make Northern Lights Multicolor Macarons

 I am fascinated by the Northern Lights that I can talk about it forever.
-Back to my creation the Northern Lights Multicolor Macarons.
+Back to my creation, the Northern Lights Multicolor Macarons.
 I have a video on how to achieve or pipe these multicolor macarons.
 If you are looking for a step by step instructions on How to Make French Macarons (Part 1) click the link.
 When making macarons with one color, it is easier to add the color while beating the egg whites.
-But with multicolor macarons I’ve done it a couple of ways which I am showing in my video.
+Watch my video to see a couple of ways to pipe multicolors.

 Before making these batches, I went to Whole Foods to check their selection of macarons.
 They have macarons that were spray painted.
 That will be my next project in a few months.
-Anyway, I bought 2 cookies at $2 a piece.
-Tried their coffee and raspberry filling.
+Anyway, I bought the coffee and raspberry filling at $2 a piece.
 It was good but sweet.
+Check out my Not Too Sweet French Macarons Recipe.

 - 1 - 4 gel coloring